-He was upright and conscious so I waited a couple of minutes, watchful on his behalf and gaging his condition.
+He was upright and conscious so I waited a couple of minutes, watchful on his behalf, gauging his condition.
 Just as I was readying to go out and wrap him up he took off, swooping up between the cedars and over the fence.

 I made myself a coffee, struck by how flying into a windowpane seems a fitting metaphor for my own experience when it comes to autism and friendship.
 I can count the number of friends I have on one hand.

-Many of us will have friendships in our pasts that ended abruptly without our understanding why, so we redouble our efforts to communicate ‘correctly’, training ourselves in the unspoken rules surrounding eye-contact, tone and volume of voice, proximity, stance and posture in conversation.
+Many of us have friendships in our pasts that ended abruptly without our understanding why.
+We redouble our efforts to communicate ‘correctly’, training ourselves in the unspoken rules of eye-contact, tone and volume of voice, proximity, stance and posture in conversation.
 The constant inner dialogue monitoring all these aspects can make conversation exhausting, especially in situations where background noise, movement, and other sensory stimuli have to be filtered out.

 Perhaps because of this preoccupation with the ‘form’ of my social interactions I’ve unwittingly befriended more than a few souls who set off other people’s warning bells from a mile away.
 My husband says I attract weirdos and I tell him not to be so hard on himself, but joking aside, I’m easy prey for Machiavellian types and even those with no bad intent who simply take advantage of an opportunity when it presents itself, because “You know… it’s a dog-eat-dog world.”

 I am never more acutely aware of how removed I feel from other people than when I am among them.
-Mostly, those I surround myself with don’t trigger this sense of being an outsider, or if they do I can recognise it’s due to my own cognitive associations and lay it aside.
-Now and again, as an immigrant who doesn’t share the cultural background of the people around me, I feel a yawning emptiness when my companions share a deeply-felt sentiment as one.
-Other times, the situational context renders it insignificant; I have to be feeling pretty low for a polite exchange with the checkout clerk in the store or the receptionist at the dentist to make me feel excluded.
+Mostly, those I surround myself with don’t trigger this sense of being an outsider, or if they do I can recognise it’s my own cognitive associations and lay it aside.
+Now and again, as an immigrant, I feel a yawning emptiness when my companions share a deeply-felt cultural sentiment as one.
+Other times, the context renders it insignificant; I have to be feeling pretty low for the checkout clerk in the store or the receptionist at the dentist to make me feel excluded.

 But sometimes it happens in those delicate, formative weeks of a new friendship, and that is the hardest to deal with.
 You meet someone you get along with, you’re travelling down a road you think could lead to genuine friendship.
 Time passes and reveals an opportunity to connect over something more meaningful for both of you.
 You pause…